M5ez/M5ez/README.md

 If M5ez is compiled with M5EZ_CLOCK (which it is by default), it will be set up to display a clock in the header bar at the top of the screen.
 By default this clock displays time in a 24 hour format, but this can be changed in the clock menu, which is also accessible directly via `ez.clock.menu`.

 The first time M5ez goes online, it will try to look up the timezone using the GeoIP country of the IP address you are connecting to the timezone server from.
-If this lookup fails or if you are in a country that spans multiple timezones this lookup will fail and an official timezone name will have to be set manually in the menu.
+If this lookup fails or if you are in a country that spans multiple timezones this lookup will fail and an offiecial timezone name will have to be set manually in the menu.
 (Timezone names are of the from `Continent/Some_City`, see [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of timezone names.
 Note that the name of the timezone has to be entered in the correct case.

 If you use M5ez with on-screen clock, your code can also use all the other features of [ezTime](https:://github.com.ropg/ezTime), my full-featured general purpose Arduino time library.